Md-Anamul-Haque/swiftflow/README.md

 };
 ```

+> also you can use CrafterPreview component to view preview

 ## Using **EditCrafter** with Tailwind

 Once you've completed the above steps, you can use **EditCrafter** in your project and style its components using Tailwind CSS classes as needed.